okinskas/optional-data-structures/README.md

 ## OQueue

-### Queue Usage
+### Queue Usage Problems

-The same concept mentioned for Stack also applies to Queue:
+The same concepts mentioned for Stack also apply to Queue:

 Queue: `{0,1,2,3}`